Prismatic celebrates 10 consecutive quarters earning the Best Relationship award!

 • Increase product stickiness and reduce churn.
 Integrations can provide a strong moat, making your product hard to replace.
 Businesses don't want to take a step backward in automation and connectivity.
 If your product is deeply integrated, replacing it requires your customer to find another product with the same integrations.

 • Be strategic about what not to build.
 When the market asks for a feature with serious R&D effort or one that doesn't fit your roadmap, you can choose not to build that feature.
 Instead, integrate with an app that provides it.
-This allows you to meet customer and prospect needs while focusing on what your app does best.
+This lets you meet customer needs while focusing on what your app does best.

 Common approaches to integration delivery